-ESL is not responsible for any additional agreements, nor do they agree to enforce any such agreements made between individual players or teams.
-ESL highly discourages such agreements taking place, and such agreements that are contradicting the ESL rulebook are under no circumstances allowed.
+The ESL administration is not responsible for any additional agreements, nor do they agree to enforce any such agreements made between individual players or teams.
+The ESL highly discourages such agreements taking place, and such agreements that are contradicting the ESL rulebook are under no circumstances allowed.

-2.14 Finals participation
+2.14 Information